laurelherting/lmh-headspace/AWS/security.md

 ### VPC
 * Only 1 Internet Gateway allowed per VPC

+### AWS CloudHSM
+* Deals with sensitive information
+* helps generate and use encryption keys
+* protects keys with single access to HSMs in VPC

 ### AWS Service Catalog
 * create project portfolio
 * choose how and who deploys